Adobe recommends that all customers establish connection to their SFTP servers with a public and private key pair.

 In the dialog box that opens, select the username that you want to create the public key for, and the server for which you want to activate the key.

-The interface will check if a given username is active on a given instance and give you an option to activate the key on one or several instances.
+Control Panel will check if a given username is active on a given instance and enable you to activate the key on one or several instances.

 One or more public SSH keys can be added for each user.